barsoom/ex-remit/README.md

 ## Plan

 - [ ] Get comments via webhook, cause clients to update
-  - [ ] Make separate copies of comments for each person who gets to see it
   - [ ] Include reactions on comments in feed, not just comments proper
-- [ ] Polish commits view
 - [ ] Comments view
-- [ ] Proper link to oldest commit
 - [ ] Show an indicator when you've been reviewing for a long time
-- [ ] Indicate when a commit is being viewed by someone (Except by its author?)
 - [ ] Decide whether we want usecs in datetimes or not

 Last: